MarjoleinDijkstraGroupUU/VariationalUmbrellaSeeding/README.md

 # Variational Umbrella Seeding
 by Willem Gispen, Jorge R. Espinosa, Eduardo Sanz, Carlos Vega, and Marjolein Dijkstra

-This code repository accompagnies our paper ["Variational Umbrella Seeding for Calculating Nucleation Barriers"](https://arxiv.org/abs/2402.13892).
+This code repository accompagnies our paper ["Variational Umbrella Seeding for Calculating Nucleation Barriers"](https://doi.org/10.1063/5.0204540) accepted for publication in the Journal of Chemical Physics.
 This code is also available from [github.com/MarjoleinDijkstraGroupUU](github.com/MarjoleinDijkstraGroupUU).

 ![](/vus-overview.svg)

 ## Abstract
 > In this work, we introduce Variational Umbrella Seeding, a novel technique for computing nucleation barriers.
-This new method, a refinement of the original seeding approach, is independent on the choice of order parameter for measuring the size of a nucleus.
+This new method, a refinement of the original seeding approach, is far less sensitive to the choice of order parameter for measuring the size of a nucleus.
 Consequently, it surpasses seeding in accuracy, and Umbrella Sampling in computational speed.
 We test the method extensively and demonstrate excellent accuracy for crystal nucleation of nearly hard spheres and of two distinct models of water: mW and TIP4P/ICE.
 This method can easily be extended to calculate nucleation barriers for homogeneous melting, condensation, and cavitation.

 ## How to use this software